-Executive compensation is largely performance based and is determined on the improvement in cash flow rather than share price.
-As such it is expected to continue to be positively correlated to the returns shareholders receive, where those returns are a result of an increasing cash flow per share.
-In addition, Alaris' compensation levels are set in July of each year, with such compensation being based on a twelve month period ended June 30 versus the same period in the prior year.
+(2) Salary, perquisites and other compensation are paid throughout the year, with any adjustments thereto being determined in August of each year.
+Bonus payments and stock based compensation awards are determined and paid in August of each year.
+Executive compensation is largely performance based, with such performance being determined on the basis of improvement in cash flow per share rather than share price.
+As such, it is expected to continue to be positively correlated to the returns shareholders receive (in normal market conditions) where those returns are a result of dividends being paid (and increased) as well as a rising share price, which along with other factors could be the result of Alaris increasing its cash flow per share.
+In addition, Alaris' compensation levels are set in August of each year, with such compensation being based on a twelve month period ended June 30 versus the same period in the prior year.
 As such, the amount of NEO compensation for a given year may not directly correlate with the performance of Alaris' shares ending at December 31 of each year.
-Due to the nature and timing of NEO compensation, the compensation is often a lagging result of the prior year (for example, if Alaris increased its cash flow per share in 2014, NEO compensation in 2015 would reflect this increase rather than 2014 NEO compensation).
+Due to the nature and timing of NEO compensation, the compensation is often a lagging result of the prior year (for example, if Alaris increased its cash flow per share in 2015, the bonus portion of the NEO compensation in 2016 would reflect this increase rather than 2015 NEO compensation).